bezzietech/nestjs-starter/README.md

 The project follows a modular structure and includes the following directories:

 - `src`: Contains the application source code.
-  - `controllers`: Contains the controllers that handle incoming HTTP requests.
-  - `dtos`: Contains the data transfer objects used for request and response validation.
+  - `auth`: Contains the JWT related stuff for Clerk Authentication.
-  - `services`: Contains the business logic services.
+  - `shared`: Contains decroators, Exception filters, Role Guards, Logger and Http Interceptors, Validation pipes and a small util code to send e-mail
-- `test`: Contains the unit tests for the application.
+- `swagger-static`: Contains the HTML,CSS and JS required to load swagger

 ## Swagger Documentation